Overview of the United Arab Emirates Legal System

 The United Arab Emirates Ministry of Labor has introduced a comprehensive range of protection measures covering both pre- and post-departure needs of workers, beginning in the country of origin (for instance, by shielding workers from illegal recruiters and setting up a contract validation system), continuing after arrival in the country of destination (for instance, through measures curbing abuse and non-payment of wages), and on return and reintegration back home.

-The Cabinet's Decision No.13 of 2009 adopted a manual setting down minimum conditions for workers' collective housing and related services and stating that, as of 1 September 2009, building permits for workers' housing must only be issued in accordance with the Cabinet Decision.
+The Cabinet’s Decision No.13 of 2009 adopted a manual setting down minimum conditions for workers’ collective housing and related services and stated that, as of 1 September 2009, building permits for workers’ housing must only be issued per the Cabinet Decision.
 The Decision also affirms that employers are responsible for providing housing in conformity with the conditions laid down in the manual, and every enterprise must comply with the Decision by the end of 2014.
-Work has begun on the construction of model workers' cities, of which there are now 21, serving 345,400 workers.
+Work has begun on the construction of model workers’ cities, of which there are now 21, serving 345,400 workers.

-The Domestic Service Workers Bill, approved by Cabinet Decision No 1/1/1 of 2012, which sets down minimum employment conditions for domestic workers.
+The Domestic Service Workers Bill, approved by Cabinet Decision No. 1/1/1 of 2012, sets down minimum employment conditions for domestic workers.

 Federal Law 51, which was passed in 2006, covers all forms of human trafficking and calls for strong punitive measures, including maximum penalties of life imprisonment for infringement.
 Regular workshops are held to enhance the skills of law enforcement officials dealing with this crime.

-A victim support programme includes protection, counseling and rehabilitation.
-Police departments and non-Government organizations provide shelter and support for human trafficking victims until they are able to acquire the right documents and many victims are then sent home at the Government’s expense, under the Crime Victim Assistance Programme.
+A victim support program includes protection, counseling, and rehabilitation.
+Police departments and non-government organizations provide shelter and support for human trafficking victims until they can acquire the right documents and many victims are then sent home at the Government’s expense, under the Crime Victim Assistance Programme.

-At the international level, the UAE has ratified the UN Convention against Transnational Organised Crime (Palermo Convention) and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol) and, as part of the 20-member Group of Friends United Against Human Trafficking, has signed the Declaration on the Global Efforts to Combat Trafficking in Persons.
-The UAE also presented the UN with the funds to establish UN.GIFT, the UN Global Initiative to Stop Human Trafficking.
+At the international level, the UAE has ratified the UN Convention against Transnational Organized Crime (Palermo Convention) and its Protocol to Prevent, Suppress, and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol) and, as part of the 20-member Group of Friends United Against Human Trafficking, has signed the Declaration on the Global Efforts to Combat Trafficking in Persons.
+The UAE also presented the UN with the funds to establish the UN.GIFT, the UN Global Initiative to Stop Human Trafficking.

-In April 2013, the UAE joined Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
-One of the main recommendations of the Fifth Ministerial Conference of the Bali Process is the adoption of a programme, sponsored by the UN Office on Drugs and Crime, to record information and share data on human trafficking.
+In April 2013, the UAE joined the Bali Process on People Smuggling, Trafficking in Persons, and Related Transnational Crime.
+One of the main recommendations of the Fifth Ministerial Conference of the Bali Process is the adoption of a program, sponsored by the UN Office on Drugs and Crime, to record information and share data on human trafficking.

 Human Rights Conventions to which the UAE is a party: